4H-ALARM/SwervePrototype/README.md

-# BaseNeoSwerve </br>

-**Basic Swerve Code for a Swerve Module using Neo Motors, a CTRE CANCoder, and a NavX Gyro** </br>
-This version was designed for Swerve Drive Specialties MK4 modules.</br>

 **Setting Constants**
 ----
 The following things must be adjusted to your robot and module's specific constants in the Constants.java file (all distance units must be in meters, and rotation units in radians):</br>